kauefraga/pavus/README.md

 ## Contributing

-Feel free to contribute, opening an issue to report a bug or suggesting a CLI change, an improvement or a feature.
+Feel free to contribute [opening an issue](https://github.com/kauefraga/pavus/issues/new) to report a bug or suggesting a CLI change, an improvement or a feature.

 ### How to contribute

-1. Fork this repository
+1. Fork this project
 2. Clone your fork on your machine
+3. Setup the development environment
-3. Make your changes, commit and push them
+4. Make your changes and commit them following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+5. Run `git push` to sync the changes
-4. Open a pull request (write a descriptive message about what you changed)
+6. Open a pull request specifying what you did

 ## License